benshimonz/V1/README.md

 - _relprop_ is a property of the relationship
 - Except for '&' quantifer - LRMA3 filter cannot start a quantifier's branch

+For each assignment to the entity on its left (←), this filter will limit the assignments to the '→' / _et_ entity - to the _n_ assignments with the minimal / maximal _aggop(relprop)_ of the relationships on its top.

 _**Q182:** Any dragon owned by Brandon Stark, and the 3 dragons it froze for the longest cumulative period_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q182.png)